Ghargad: History

 Much less history about this fort is known.
-This fort surrendered to British immediately after the fall of the Trymbakgad.Captain Briggs captured this fort in 1818.
-This fort was under the control of British, till the Indian independence.
+This fort surrendered to the British immediately after the fall of the Trymbakgad.
+Captain Briggs captured this fort in 1818.
+This fort was under the control of the British till Indian independence.

 How to reach

 The nearest town is Ghoti which is 129 km from Mumbai.
 The base village of the fort is Gadgad Sangvi which is 16 km from Ghoti.
 There are good hotels at Ghoti.
 The trekking path starts from the hillock north of the base village.
 The route is narrow and covered with bushes.
 There are no trees on the trekking route.
 It takes about an hour to reach the entrance gate of the fort.

 Places to see

 There are two gates on the main entrance path of the fort.
 There is a rock-cut water cistern and a cave on the fort.
 It takes about an hour to visit all places on the fort.